top of page

 So either the creatives involved in these screen adaptations have decided consciously to change the presentation and thereby nature of the dæmon concept, tying it firmly to this ‘soul’ idea.
 Or it’s the operation of a trope like Memetic Mutation / God Never Said That / Common Knowledge.

 I.e. the soul thing is certainly there in the books, secondary characters reference it and our protagonists ruminate on it.
-It’s an idea that Pullman steers us towards, but like Wright notes, “Philip Pullman won’t go so far as to say the dæmon is the soul.”
+It’s an idea that Pullman interacts with, even steers us towards, but like Wright notes, “Philip Pullman won’t go so far as to say the dæmon is the soul.”

 He tells that story, he doesn’t make that statement, and there is all the difference.